selective-php/zip-responder/README.md

 ## Usage

-Creating a new responder instance using the `nyholm/psr7` Psr17Factory:
+Creating a new ZipResponder instance using the `nyholm/psr7` Psr17Factory:

 ```php
 use Selective\Http\Zip\ZipResponder;